I Can't Sleep (song): Music video

-The music video was directed by Trey Fanjoy.
-It features Clay wandering the streets of a foreign city looking for the one he loves.
+The music video was directed by Trey Fanjoy and filmed in Havana, Cuba in December 2003.
+It features Walker wandering the streets of a foreign city looking for the one he loves.
 Some scenes also feature him sitting on his bed singing the song.
-The music video premiered on CMT's "Most Wanted Live" on January 24, 2004.
+The music video premiered on CMT during CMT's "Most Wanted Live" on January 24, 2004.

-The music video was filmed in Havana, Cuba in December 2003, Walker stated, "If anyone has any doubt as to what life would be like without the freedoms and liberties granted to us in America, I suggest they spend a little time in a Communist country like Cuba."
+In regards to the video's filming location, Walker stated, "If anyone has any doubt as to what life would be like without the freedoms and liberties granted to us in America, I suggest they spend a little time in a Communist country like Cuba."
 During an interview with The Dallas Morning News Walker said, "It's really different being in a communist country.
 I never realized how oppressive communism is.
 It was depressing to me.
 As Americans, we are all in 100 percent control of our attitudes.
 But when you live in a communist country, you have no hope.
 I don't care what you are, a conservative Republican or a liberal Democrat, before you open your mouth to run down this country, you should go spend a week in Cuba and see how things are in that country.
 There will be no food wasted on my plate.
 People have nothing to eat there."